Sootpaws/progressive-image-format/README.md

     - Resizability of rendered images - Images are rendered to a preset resolution and cannot be loaded further if the image scale is increased
-    - Performance - Both the encoding and decoding/rendering have extremely poor preformance, and could be significantly optimized
+    - Performance - Both the encoding and decoding/rendering have extremely poor performance, and could be significantly optimized
     - Integration - The Javascript rendering system is difficult integrate into a standard webpage
 - Analysis